Orion98MC/SwiftUI-AnimationSequence/README.md

 # SwiftUI-AnimationSequence
-A simple tool to allow multiple animations in a sequence.
+A simple tool for SwiftUI to allow multiple animations in a sequence.

 ## Usage